 There are surname projects that you can join.

 Being part of this project will mean that you will be connected to other Family Tree DNA members that you share a connection with, i.e. they are a match.

 If your results do not show Native American ancestry then why not ask your matches, who are your cousins for help.

 Check out what their results show and see if they have such heritage.

 Family Tree DNA’s Competition!

-I don’t want to sound bias and only show you what Family Tree DNA offer you.
-For that reason I will show you what both 23andMe and Ancestry DNA have to offer.
+I don’t want to sound bias and only show you what Family Tree DNA offers you.
+For that reason, I will show you what both 23andMe and Ancestry DNA have to offer.